 Harvard must disclose in writing any potential conflict of interest in procurement to the Federal awarding agency or pass-through entity.

 A legal protection for an original piece of work, such as art, film, software, or writing.
 At Harvard, the University holds any patents that come about as a result of sponsored research, but the individual faculty member often holds the copyrights.
 Sponsored research agreements may specify other, or additional, provisions.
 Questions about copyright may be addressed to either the Office of Technology Development (OTD) or the Office of the General Counsel (OGC).
-The University's Intellectual Property Policy is available here, and the OGC has a helpful guide on copyright and fair use available here.
+See the University's Statement of Policy in Regard to Intellectual Property (IP Policy).
+The OGC also has a helpful guide on Copyright and Fair Use.

 Consistency is one of several basic considerations that determine whether an expense is appropriate to charge to a specific federal award.
 In order to determine if a charge is consistent, the charge incurred for the same purpose or in similar circumstances must be treated in the same manner.